Mount Lawley

 An assessment of population growth drivers in Mount Lawley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Mount Lawley's population is estimated at around 12,904 as of Feb 2026.
-This reflects an increase of 1,576 people since the 2021 Census, which reported a population of 11,328 people.
-The change is inferred from AreaSearch's estimate of 12,647 residents following examination of ABS ERP data release in June 2024 and an additional 85 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,973 persons per square kilometer, placing Mount Lawley in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 13.9% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 86.0% of overall population gains during recent periods.
+Based on reviews of ABS demographic updates for the broader zone, along with new address records validated by AreaSearch since the Census, the suburb of Mount Lawley has an estimated population of 13,038 as of May 2026.
+This represents an addition of 1,710 people (15.1%) since the 2021 Census, which counted a population of 11,328 people.
+This shift is calculated from a resident population of 13,032, calculated by AreaSearch through analysing the latest ERP data release from the ABS (June 2025) and an extra 85 validated new addresses since the Census date.
+This population level means a density ratio of 3,004 persons per square kilometer, placing the suburb of Mount Lawley in the top quartile of all national locations assessed by AreaSearch.
+The 15.1% growth rate in the suburb of Mount Lawley since the 2021 census was higher than the national average (9.3%), making it a regional growth leader.
+Population gains for the suburb of Mount Lawley were mostly driven by overseas migration, which accounted for approximately 86.0% of total population gains during recent times.

 Frequently Asked Questions - Population